Benoît Saint Denis: 2025

 Saint Denis faced Beneil Dariush on November 15, 2025, at UFC 322.
 At the weigh-ins, Dariush weighed in at 157.2 pounds, 1.2 pounds over the lightweight non-title fight limit.
 The bout proceeded at catchweight and Dariush was fined 25 percent of his purse, which went to Saint Denis.
 He won the fight by knockout sixteen seconds into the first round.
 This fight earned him another Performance of the Night award.

+2026

+Saint Denis faced Dan Hooker in the co-main event on February 1, 2026 at UFC 325.
+He won the fight by technical knockout in the second round.

+Saint Denis was offered to compete against Michael Chandler on June 14, 2026 at UFC Freedom 250 but he declined following an injury.
+He resumed training in April 2026 and assisted Spaniard Joel Alvarez in preparation for his next fight.

+Saint Denis faced former interim UFC Lightweight Championship challenger Paddy Pimblett on July 11, 2026, in the co-main event of UFC 329.
+He lost the fight by technical submission via a Peruvian necktie in the first round.

 Professional grappling career

 Saint Denis faced Marc Diakiese in the no gi main event of ADXC 4 on May 18, 2024.
 He won the match by unanimous decision.

-Mixed martial arts style
+Fighting style

 Saint Denis fights in a Southpaw stance.
 His mixed martial arts combat style is built around wrestling and submissions, and though he is willing to stand and trade, he typically uses his striking to force opponents to the fence so he can look for takedowns and submissions.

 Saint Denis is a finisher.
 He exerts constant pressure on his opponent until he manages to finish him, ignoring counter strikes.
-This materializes in all sixteen wins by finish including five knockouts and eleven submissions.
+This materializes in all 17 wins by finish including 6 knockouts and 11 submissions.
 Half of them occurred within the first round.

 Saint Denis chose God of War nickname, on the advice of his brothers, after his third professional victory.
 This reflects his military background and MMA warrior attitude.

 Saint Denis' walkout track is based on the French Commandos’ song and Seine Saint-Denis Style from the french hip hop group Suprême NTM.